SkylineCommunications/dataminer-docs/dataminer-overview/Support Services/Overview_Support_DMS_M_and_S.md

 Optionally, Support Services can be extended with [out-of-business-hours support](xref:Overview_Out_Of_Business_Hours_Support) for priority level 1 issues.
 This extension is chargeable from day 1, i.e. the initial period of 6 months at no charge is not applicable here.

-To take full advantage of [Proactive Support](xref:Proactive_Support) your DMS must be connected to dataminer.services.
+To take full advantage of [Proactive Support](xref:Proactive_Support), your DMS must be connected to dataminer.services.
 This service is supplied at no extra charge with a Perpetual-Use License or with a DataMiner System running on usage-based services.